-The curriculum in Grade 9 and 10 is based on the Cambridge International Examinations IGCSE syllabus and those students having completed the full two years of the IGCSE courses have the opportunity to take the IGCSE examinations.
+In Grade 9 and 10 all students study the Cambridge International Examinations IGCSE syllabus.
+Those students having completed the full two years of the IGCSE courses are obliged to take the IGCSE examinations.

-In the last two years of school students are enrolled in the IB Diploma programme, an academically challenging course leading to a universally recognized university access qualification, the IB Diploma.
+In the last two years of high school, students are enrolled in the IB Diploma programme, an academically challenging course leading to a universally recognized university access qualification, the IB Diploma.